 Hoxx VPN is more like a proxy service than a full VPN.
-It promises to unblock geo-restricted websites, hide your IP address and encryption your Internet connection.
-It offers both free and paid version to protect your personal data when using public Wi-Fi.
+It promises to unblock geo-restricted websites, hide your IP address and encrypt your internet connection.
+It offers both free and paid versions to protect your personal data when using public Wi-Fi.

 Hoxx VPN is owned and operated by a company called VPN1 LLC.
 They are based in the United States.

-Their product has been on the market since 2014 and, according to their official website, over 1 million users have used it across their 674 servers located in 32 country locations.
+Their product has been on the market since 2014 and, according to their official website, over 7 million users have used it across their network of servers located in approximately 50 country locations.

-Those are impressive numbers, to say the least.
+Those numbers are impressive, to say the least.

 Hoxx promises “100% safety, privacy, and protection.”
 All three things VPNs should aspire to.